Events

 At the same time, schools can also be sites of risk.
 Persistent challenges include peer and authority-perpetrated violence, weak safeguarding systems, and barriers to access for the most marginalized children.

-This session will share the latest evidence, highlight promising practice-based approaches, and explore what it takes to make schools safer for all children.
-We will look at where education systems are working well, where challenges remain, and what needs to change to strengthen prevention and response.
-Join us to reflect on how education can support children not only to learn, but to grow up safer, more confident, and free from sexual violence.
+This session shares the latest evidence, highlights promising practice-based approaches, and explores what it takes to make schools safer for all children.
+We look at where education systems are working well, where challenges remain, and what needs to change to strengthen prevention and response.

 Speakers